Research Programs

 MQESP-Muco

-Measuring the Quality of School and Professional Environments for Adolescents and Young Adults with Cystic Fibrosis (MQESP-Muco)
+Measuring the Quality of School and Work Environments for Adolescents and Young Adults with Cystic Fibrosis (MQESP-Muco)

 Members:

-- Sylvain Ferez, Rémi Richard, Éric Perera (Lecturers, SANTESIH EA 4614, University of Montpellier)
+- Sylvain Ferez, Rémi Richard, Éric Perera (Associate Professors, SANTESIH EA 4614, University of Montpellier)

 - Pauline Lewis (student, University of Montpellier)